ZoiloGranda/mean-course/README.md

 })
 ```
 ## Property binding
-By adding the `[]` to and HTML element attribute, the value of tha attibute gets binded to the value of the returning function or variable.
+By adding the `[]` to a HTML element attribute, the value of that attibute gets binded to the value of the selected function or variable.
 Here the `value` and `placeholder` attibutes are binded to the component
 ```html
 <textarea rows="6" [value]="newPost" [placeholder]="fillText"></textarea>
 ```